 SAN FRANCISCO — Supplementation with vitamin D does not delay the onset of type 2 diabetes (T2D) in high-risk patients, according to results from the Vitamin D and Type 2 Diabetes Study (D2d; ClinicalTrials.gov Identifier: NCT01942694) presented at the American Diabetes Association 79th Scientific Sessions, held June 7 to 11, 2019.

-The results were also published in the New England Journal of Medicine.
+The results were simultaneously published in the New England Journal of Medicine.

 Given some previous observational data that serum 25-hydroxyvitamin D may be associated with risk for type 2 diabetes, researchers aimed to assess whether vitamin D supplementation can affect risk of developing T2D in high-risk patients.
 To meet the criteria for high risk, patients had to have ≥2 of the following glycemic measures: fasting plasma glucose between 100 and 125 mg/dL, plasma glucose level after 75-g oral glucose of 140 to 199 mg/dL, and hemoglobin A1c (HbA1c) between 5.7% and 6.4%.
 Participants were randomly assigned to receive 4000 IU/d of vitamin D3 or placebo.